Skip to content

 • Air out the mattress by stripping bedding for a few hours.

-• Follow care tags for toppers and protectors to avoid damage.
+• Follow care instructions for toppers and protectors to prevent damage.

-A simple cleaning kit demonstrates Choosing the Right Bedding Mattress and Hygiene with vacuuming and baking soda steps.
+Cleaning kit with vacuuming and baking soda steps.

 Bedding Tips for a Cleaner, Cozier Sleep